 - TEHB series drills are designed to optimally balance weight with performance, resulting in longer equipment life.

-How to choose a drill rig for a crawler excavator depending on the type of work?
+How do I choose a drill rig for a crawler excavator depending on the type of work?

 Choosing the right drill rig for a crawler excavator largely depends on the conditions and tasks it will be used for.
 Here are examples of applications with recommendations from Techna Poland.